History and values of 18F

 GSA officially launched 18F on March 19, 2014.
 The name is an abbreviation for the intersection of 18th and F Streets in Washington, D.C., where GSA headquarters is located.
 In March 2014, the 18F team had 15 full-time staff.
-We’ve grown 10x in the last 18 months! :bow: to team #talent and #teamops!
+We grew 10x in the following 18 months! :bow: to team #talent and #teamops!

 How we fund our work

 18F is a cost-recoverable organization.
 We rely mostly on the following two channels for funding our work: